Ayushpatel2026/privacy-transparency/README.md

    cd ai-testing
    ```

-3. Configure your Gemini API credentials in the .env file:
+3. Configure your Gemini API credentials in the .env file.
+This may not work and you will have to set up the environment variable using the command line:

    ```bash
      GEMINI_API_KEY=your_gemini_api_key